brighthive/si-social-research-challenge/README.md

 ## Tool Requirements:
 The product and engineering team at BrightHive uses Python, along with Git and Docker.
 However, this assignment will only focus on Python and Git.
 Please make sure that you have the following set up and/or installed:

-Your own Github.com account
+* Your own Github.com account
 * A programming IDE of your choice
 * Python 3.x installed
 * Git 2.8.1+ installed
-* Python 3 libraries for descriptive and statistical analysis, including regression
+* Access to Python 3 libraries for descriptive and statistical analysis, including regression
+* A Python virtual environment to work in

 ## Time Expectations:
 We expect this assignment to typically take 4 hours although some may finish sooner and others may finish later.